koeller21/tinyelf/README.md

 ---

-Might be nice for educational purposes.
 Can be used in **both** front-end (HTML) and back-end (nodejs).

 Called tinyelf because I've taken inspiration from <a href="https://github.com/tinygrad/tinygrad">tinygrad</a> to try to keep the code base minimal and maintainable.
-Written in Typescript.
+Written in Typescript, an educational project.

 ---